storj/storj/docs/blueprints/referral-manager-v1.md

     then send a request to the Referral Manager to save the newly created user ID along with the used token.
     - if it is an invalid token, the satellite will display a proper message in the UI.
 4. Referral Manager reaches out to the host satellite holding the redeemed token, so that it can be removed from the UI.

 _User Interface For Displaying Referral Link_

 1. Users will have a referral tab on the UI.
 On click, it will try to retrieve referral tokens from the backend:
     - if the front-end receives tokens, it should display them.
     - if the front-end receives empty response payload, it should display a message `No available referral link.
 Try again later.`

+_Authentication_

+1. The below satellite endpoints should only be called by Referral Manager.
+2. Referral Manager should send an auth token with each of its requests.
+3. The auth token used by Referral Manager should match with the one that's stored in each satellite's config.yaml file.

 ## Rationale